SCMSA/EPH/README.md

 Why should I use it ?
 -----------------------------------------------------------------------

-'eph' package runs the experimental probabilistic hypersurface method.
+The 'EPH' package runs the experimental probabilistic hypersurface method.
 This method aim at reconstructing or predicting values based on available data.
 The principle is the propagation of the information at observation points toward unknown points.
 The result obtained for each point to reconstruct is a probability density.
 The importance given to the input data is based on their distance to the point